TJU-DRL-LAB/AI-Optimizer/modelbased-rl/README.md

 #### Why MBRL ?

 Model-based reinforcement learning (MBRL) enjoys several benefits, such as data-efficiency and planning, by learning a model of the environments dynamics.
 The model of the environment is a representation model that explicitly contains knowledge about the environment or the task, and generally two types of models are included: a transition model or a dynamics model and the reward model.
-Once this model is modeled, it can be properly integrated into the interaction with the environment and the learning of strategies.
+Once this model is modeled, it can be properly integrated into the interaction with the environment and the learning of strategies. **MBRL is now becoming an increasingly promising direction in RL!**

 #### Why Our Lib?